-AMP has retained Ramirez & Co., Inc. as financial advisor (the "Financial Advisor") and Kensington Capital Advisors, LLC as Financial Products Advisor (the "Financial Products Advisor") in connection with the issuance of the Series 2015 Bonds.
+AMP has retained Ramirez & Co., Inc. as financial advisor (the "Financial Advisor") and Kensington Capital Advisors, LLC as Financial Products Advisor (the "Financial Products Advisor") in connection with the issuance of the Series 2017A Bonds.
 Neither the Financial Advisor nor the Financial Products Advisor is obligated to undertake, and neither has undertaken to make, an independent verification or to assume responsibility for the accuracy, completeness, or fairness of the information contained in this Official Statement.

-VERIFICATION OF MATHEMATICAL COMPUTATIONS FOR THE REFUNDED BONDS

-The accuracy of the arithmetical and mathematical computations (a) of the adequacy of the maturity principal amounts of the Defeasance Obligations in the Escrow Fund together with the interest income thereon and uninvested cash, if any, to pay, when due, the principal of, redemption premium, if any, and interest on the Refunded Bonds, and (b) relating to the determination of compliance with certain regulations and rulings promulgated under the Code will be verified by Samuel Klein and Company, Certified Public Accountants.
+VERIFICATION OF MATHEMATICAL COMPUTATIONS FOR THE REFUNDED BONDS any, and interest on the Refunded Bonds, and (b) relating to the determination of compliance with certain regulations and rulings promulgated under the Code will be verified by Samuel Klein and Company, Certified Public Accountants.
 Such verification of arithmetical accuracy and computations shall be based upon information and assumptions supplied by AMP and on interpretations of the Code provided by Bond Counsel and Federal Tax Counsel.